philippkeller/blog-random-howtos/source/_posts/Tag-history-and-gartners-hype-cycles.md

 Joe Lamantia [raises the question if tagging should be applied at all to Gartners Hype Cycles:](http://tagsonomy.com/index.php/the-tagging-hype-cycle/)

-> <span>Tagging in fact shows few characteristics of the enterprise technologies that Gartner&rsquo;s Hype Cycle is built around</span>
+> <span>Tagging in fact shows few characteristics of the enterprise technologies that Gartner's Hype Cycle is built around</span>

-<span>Joe argues rightly, that tagging has not yet reached the broad economy, it&rsquo;s not that Gartner would care to apply folksonomies to their Hype Cycles.</span>
+<span>Joe argues rightly, that tagging has not yet reached the broad economy, it's not that Gartner would care to apply folksonomies to their Hype Cycles.</span>

-<span>Although: Gartner apply the hype cycle to technologies such as </span>[&ldquo;corporate blogging&rdquo; or wikis](http://www.gartner.com/DisplayDocument?doc_cd=140881&amp;ref=g_SiteLink)<span>.
-It seems it does not lie in the nature of tagging that it won&rsquo;t ever apply to hype cycles, the only fact that hinders Gartner to apply tagging to their hype cycles is that there is no money earned with it.
-I&rsquo;m not into business analysis at all so I am grateful for Joes insights which he concludes with:</span>
+<span>Although: Gartner apply the hype cycle to technologies such as </span>["corporate blogging" or wikis](http://www.gartner.com/DisplayDocument?doc_cd=140881&amp;ref=g_SiteLink)<span>.
+It seems it does not lie in the nature of tagging that it won't ever apply to hype cycles, the only fact that hinders Gartner to apply tagging to their hype cycles is that there is no money earned with it.
+I'm not into business analysis at all so I am grateful for Joes insights which he concludes with:</span>

-> <span>If it doesn&rsquo;t cost money, the perceived risks of the technology are lower, and the big analysis firms pay less attention, because their customers see less need to pay for analysis</span>
+> <span>If it doesn't cost money, the perceived risks of the technology are lower, and the big analysis firms pay less attention, because their customers see less need to pay for analysis</span>
 <div class="blogger-post-footer">![](https://blogger.googleusercontent.com/tracker/2748783673844839576-47667312269518886?l=theneachwenttohisownhome.blogspot.com)</div>